DMV Point System in Delaware

 The Delaware Division of Motor Vehicles uses a point system in order to keep track of and correct problem drivers.
 Accumulation of points could lead higher annual insurance premiums and even to a suspended license.

 Points are given to you for speeding, illegal passing, ignoring traffic signs, moving violations, reckless and aggressive driving.
 If you get a traffic ticket then chances are you'll get points, too.

 The DMV knows that every driver is capable of making a mistake, so the consequences for gaining points ramp up depending on how many points you get during a certain period of time.

 Delaware has a certain way of aging the points on your license.
 When you get the points they are assessed at full value.
 After the initial 12 months your point value will decrease by 1/2.

 Despite the fact that points can eventually disappear, you must remember to follow the traffic rules.
 It would be unfortunate for you to gain new points while your old points are aging because the new points will count as full value until they, too, begin to age.

 Once you reach eight points the Division of Motor Vehicles (DMV) will send you a notice explaining what you need to do about your driving record.
 After 12 points the consequences kick in and you will have to take driver improvement training.

-If you reach 14 accumulated points on your driving record then you will lose your license for four months.
-Though four months may not sound like a long time, imagine yourself getting to work, school, or out for fun without a driver's license.
+If you reach 14 accumulated points on your driving record then you will lose your license for 4 months.

 Accumulating points can be a difficult situation to correct.
 Be responsible and the first time you get points on your record, take the driver improvement course.
 Not only will you learn how to be a safer driver, you will get to remove three points from your driving record.